W3rni0/TJCTF_2020/readme.md

 ```
 We got a working shell !, From thereon I tried getting an interactive shell using the common methods
-(listed in resources) and spawned a new shell with the output redirected to standard output:
+(listed in resources) and spawned a new shell with the output redirected to standard input:
 ```
 ![](assets//images//truly_terrible_why_3.png)